SEMRush offers three general pricing structure catered to different audiences and needs. These are the pro, guru, and business plan respectively.

 In the interest of transparency, this post may contain affiliate links to the tools mentioned.
 At no additional cost to you, if you click through and decide to purchase, I will earn a commission.
 Regardless, I only recommend products I use and believe will add value to you.

-Different SEMRush Subscriptions
+Quick Overview of the Different SEMRush Subscriptions

 If you look at SEMRush’s pricing page, you’ll see that they identified the target audience for each plan.